Monarchy of Belize: Courts

 The sovereign is responsible for rendering justice to all his subjects, and is thus traditionally deemed the fount of justice.
-In Belize, criminal offences are legally deemed to be offences against the sovereign and proceedings for indictable offences are brought in the sovereign's name in the form of The King versus [Name].
+In Belize, criminal offences are legally deemed to be offences against the sovereign and proceedings for indictable offences are brought in the sovereign's name in the form of The King [or Queen] versus [Name].
 Hence, the common law holds that the sovereign "can do no wrong", and the monarch cannot be prosecuted in his or her own courts for criminal offences.

 The appointment of the chief justice of Belize, and other justices of the Supreme Court also falls under the Royal Prerogative, and these duties are assigned to the governor-general by the Constitution.

 The governor-general can also grant immunity from prosecution, exercise the "prerogative of mercy", and pardon offences against the Crown.
 Pardons may be awarded before, during, or after a trial.
 The exercise of the 'Prerogative of Mercy' to grant a pardon and the commutation of prison sentences in described in section 52 of the Belizean Constitution.